byuccl/ddr_rowhammer/beam-test/soc/bist_commands.md

 The 'max errors' is an optional argument that specifies the maximum number of errors to print.
 The default is 0 meaning there is not a maximum number of errors to print and all errors should be printed.
 This parameter can be either hexidemcimal or integer.

-The following command will read the memory from addresses 0x0-0x1ffffff with no errors
+The following command will read the memory from addresses 0x0-0x1ffffff with no errors.
+This example is with the Nexys Video board.
 ```
 litex> sdram_bist_reader 0x0 0x1ffffff